aralroca/aralroca.com/posts/discovering-snowpack.md

 cover_image_mobile: /images/cover-images/11_cover_image_mobile.jpg
 cover_image_vert: /images/cover-images/11_cover_image_vert.jpg
 cover_color: '#7C7671'
+dev_to: discovering-snowpack-29f3
 ---

-In today's article we'll do some exploring to see what [Snowpack](https://www.snowpack.dev/) is and what are its advantages.
+In today's article, we'll do some exploring to see what [Snowpack](https://www.snowpack.dev/) is and what are its advantages.

-In the last few months I've heard a lot of talk about Snowpack and I hadn't given it a chance.
+In the last few months, I've heard a lot of talk about Snowpack and I hadn't given it a chance.
 The time has come.

 <img src="/images/blog-images/snowpack_logo.png" alt="Snowpack logo" class="center transparent" />